 Rodrigo Montagner, an IT executive with Boehringer Ingelheim Animal Health and independent consultant, explains: "The biggest issue by far is having an IT team smart enough to put in place a general hardware and software security environment and make it not as expensive as it seems, meaning finding alternatives for network, performance, and general appliances at a reasonable price."

-What is RPA and how it differs from traditional automation
+What is RPA and how it differ from traditional automation

-Before jumping into the capabilities of Automation for IT, let us take a closer look at the technology and why it grabs more and more attention these days.
+Before jumping into the capabilities of automation for IT, let us take a closer look at the technology and why it is grabbing more and more attention these days.

 Robotic Process Automation mimics human behavior working as a non-invasive tool.
 It operates independently from any technologies, does not require coding for implementation, and can be integrated into custom applications, legacy systems, mainframes, and other IT systems.